kendarorg/PhpNuget/README.md

 	* Web.Config
 	* .htaccess
 * Verify to have write permissions on the "db" directory.
-* If you use mysql you should create a database with a user with full rights.
 * Open the setup page at http://myhost/mynuget/setup.php and follow the wizard.
 The value will be prefilled
 	* Admin UserId: the user that will be created (or updated) as admin
 	* Admin Password: the password (on update will be overwritten)